-I have long been a fan of fermented drinks like kombucha and kefir but it wasn’t until recently that I heard of switchel.
-A favorite of early American farmers, switchel is a steeped brew of ginger, apple cider vinegar and a natural sweetener mixed with a little water.
+I have long been a fan of fermented drinks like kombucha and kefir, but it wasn’t until recently that I heard of switchel.
+A favorite of early American farmers, switchel is a steeped brew of ginger, apple cider vinegar, and a natural sweetener mixed with a little water.

-There are endless ways to make switchel and recipes vary depending on the source, but all of the recipes I have seen agree on the use of apple cider vinegar to give it a tart flavor and a probiotic-fueled punch.
-When consumed regularly, apple cider vinegar has been shown to balance blood sugar, improve digestion, lower cholesterol, soothe skin and aid in weight loss.
+There are endless ways to make switchel and methods vary depending on the source, but all of the recipes I have seen agree on the use of apple cider vinegar to give it a tart flavor and a probiotic-fueled punch.
+When consumed regularly, vinegar has been shown to balance blood sugar, improve digestion, lower cholesterol, soothe skin, and aid in weight loss.

 It’s a well-documented miracle worker that is known to improve health in almost every way possible.
 Now, before you get all worried about drinking vinegar (I know the taste can leave a little something to be desired), when combined with lemon, ginger, and honey, it tastes more like a natural ginger ale or lemonade, without the overpowering vinegar taste you might expect.

 With cold and flu season coming on, apple cider vinegar in the form of switchel makes the perfect health tonic.
 It has a proven track record for helping to fight bacteria.
 Thanks to the probiotics, the vitamin C from lemon juice, and loads of minerals, antioxidants, and enzymes from the raw honey, this brew has a host of anti-inflammatory and immune-boosting benefits.